Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Introduction

-That $SL(2,\C)$-connections appear is no surprise: already in the more traditional metric perspective, the Levi-Cevita connection comes as an $SO(4,\C)$-connection.
-The decomposition of Lie group $SO(4,\C)= SL(2,\C) \times SL(2,\C)$ then corresponds to a splitting of the Levi-Cevita connection into Left(or self-dual) and Right(or anti-self-dual) $SL(2,\C)$-connection, which are in some sense the most natural "chiral" objects one can construct from the metric.
-What the "chiral formulations" of GR do is essentially to reverse this construction: using $SL(2,\C)$ fields (eg connections) as a building blocks for the metric.
-This culminates in the so called "pure connection of GR" pursued in \cite{Capovilla:1991kx} and finally achieved in \cite{Krasnov:2011pp} where the only field that appear in the Lagrangian is an $SL(2,\C)$-connection.
+That $\SL(2,\C)$-connections appear is no surprise: In the more traditional metric perspective, the Levi-Civita connection comes as an $\SO(4,\C)$-connection.
+The decomposition of Lie group \eqref{Introduction: SO4 decomposition} then corresponds to a splitting of the Levi-Civita connection into Left(or self-dual) and Right(or anti-self-dual) $\SL(2,\C)$-connections, which are in some sense the most natural `chiral' objects one can construct from the metric.
+The `chiral formulations' of GR essentially reverse this construction: they take $\SL(2,\C)$ fields (e.g connections) as a building block for the metric.
+This culminates in the so called `pure connection of GR' pursued in \cite{Capovilla:1991kx} and finally achieved in \cite{Krasnov:2011pp} where the only field that appears in the Lagrangian is an $\SL(2,\C)$-connection.
+Chiral formulations of GR are reviewed from a general perspective in section \ref{section: Chiral formulation of gravity}, specific action principles are gathered in appendix \ref{section: Appdx A Review of Chiral Lagrangians for Gravity}.

-On the other hand it is not always realised realised that twistor theory, at least in its original Penrose's program \cite{Penrose:1999cw} directed towards gravity, has a very nice interplay with these reformulations and is in fact part of "chiral formulations" of GR in a broad sense.
-This is more clearly seen by taking a closer look at the main result of twistor theory on the gravity side, the "non-linear graviton theorem " \cite{Penrose:1976js}, \cite{Ward:1980am}.
+On the other hand, it is not always apparent that twistor theory, at least in its original Penrose's program directed towards gravity\cite{Penrose:1999cw}, has a nice interplay with these reformulations and is in fact part of `chiral formulations' of GR in a broad sense.
+This is more clearly seen by taking a closer look at the main result of twistor theory on the gravity side, the `non-linear graviton theorem' \cite{Penrose:1976js}, \cite{Ward:1980am}.

-The "non-linear graviton theorem" takes as a starting point a 8 dimensional real manifold (the twistor space) equipped with an almost complex structure.
-This reduces the group of local symmetry to $SL(4,\C)$ which is also the 4d (complex)conformal group $SO(6,\C) \simeq SL(4,\C)$ and indeed the first half of the non-linear graviton theorem asserts that, under some generic conditions, integrability of this almost complex structure is equivalent to a 4d complexified conformal anti-self-dual space-time (ie such that self-dual part of Weyl curvature vanishes).
-That this theorem only describes anti-self-dual space-time clearly points in the direction of the intrinsic chirality of twistor theory but there is more.
+The `non-linear graviton theorem' takes as a starting point an eight dimensional real manifold (the twistor space) equipped with an almost complex structure.
+This reduces the group of local symmetries to $\SL(4,\C)$ which is also the 4d (complex)conformal group $\SO(6,\C) \simeq \SL(4,\C)/\Z^2$ and indeed the first half of the non-linear graviton theorem asserts that, under some generic conditions, integrability of this almost complex structure is equivalent to a 4d complexified conformal anti-self-dual space-time (i.e such that self-dual part of Weyl curvature vanishes).
+That this theorem only describes anti-self-dual space-times clearly points in the direction of the intrinsic chirality of twistor theory, but there is more.